david-fong/okiidoku/writings/design/puzzle.md

 At this moment, I have no idea which one is actually better in practice.
 The above is just analysis.

-### Making Guesses while Before Reaping Found Deductions
+### Making Guesses while Before Applying Found Deductions

 My solver engine has a contract that guesses must not be made while the candidate elimination queue is not empty.